rizkymille/rasendriya-teknofest-2021/README.md

 ## Mission Details
 ### Mission 1
 Mission 1 consist of flying in oval track and loiter in pole with small radius.
 No computer vision required.
 Launch:
   `roslaunch mavros apm.launch`
   `roslaunch rasendriya rasendriya_mission1.launch`
 ### Mission 2
 Mission 2 also similar to mission 1.
-But instead of flying in oval track, the plane must track the dropzone.
+But instead of flying in oval track, the plane must track the dropzone and drop the payload 2 times.
 Launch:
   `roslaunch mavros apm.launch`
   `roslaunch rasendriya rasendriya_mission2.launch`

 ## Mission Flow and Algorithm